uofu-emb/rtos/labs/1.testing/README.md

 * Refactor for ease of testing.

 # Prelab
+"Code without tests is bad code.
+It doesn’t matter how well written it is; it doesn’t matter how pretty or object-oriented or well-encapsulated it is.
+With tests, we can change the behavior of our code quickly and verifiably.
+Without them, we really don’t know if our code is getting better or worse."

+Michael C. Feathers, Working Effectively with Legacy Code

 ## Identify the different components of the PlatformIO organization
 https://docs.platformio.org/en/latest/platforms/index.html
 Platforms - the microcontroller architecture